arnigunnar/arnigunnar/README.md

 ## A Full Stack Yoda, Software Architect & Technical Consultant

-Transforming business processes through technology is my passion, I love creating software solutions.
-Ever since my first websites over 25 years ago, to the more complicated product solutions I have had a hand in since, I have fallen in love with the production process.
+Fuelled by an unwavering passion for revolutionizing business operations with technology, I thrive on crafting innovative software solutions.
+From my humble beginnings crafting websites over two decades ago to orchestrating intricate product solutions today, I've become enamored with the artistry of the production process.

-Currently I am a freelance technical solutions provider, focusing on the travel sector.
+As a freelance technical solutions provider, my expertise is dedicated to reshaping the landscape of the travel sector.
+Join me on a journey where technology meets creativity, where every line of code paves the way for transformative experiences.

 ### Competencies